 The Servant Leadership of

-ConStance Olivia Slaughter Harvey-Burwell is Legacy's Acting Executive Director.
-She serves as co-founder and reading consultant for Legacy Education and Community Empowerment Foundation, Inc. (Legacy) in Forest, Mississippi.
+Constance Olivia Slaughter Harvey-Burwell is Legacy's co-founder, reading consultant, and Executive Director.
 Legacy provides educational enrichment for low-wealth families of colors in rural Mississippi and worked under the umbrella organization of her late grandparent’s foundation, the W. L. and O.K Slaughter Memorial Foundation incorporated over thirty years ago.

-She is married to her best friend of eighteen years, James, and they have an amazing ten-year-old son, James III, a goldfish, Ted, and three canines named Isis, Nile, and Ebony.
-ConStance homeschools James III, is a liaison between all parents and schools and academies.
-ConStance honors her grandparents, the late Mrs. Olivia and Alderman W.L.
-Slaughter and her parents, the Honorable Constance Slaughter-Harvey, Esq., and the late Mr. Joseph James "Jim" Harvey, Jr., by continually working side by side intergenerationally to collectively maintain the 40-year legacy of empowering community families in Mississippi, one child at a time.
-ConStance Olivia is an African-American female.
+She is married to her best friend of eighteen years, James, and they have an amazing eleven-year-old son, James III, and a canine daughter, Ice-A-Pooh.
+As a nine-year homeschool mother, and a twenty-year reading consultant, Constance believes that a strong early education foundation is crucial for a successful life.
+Constance honors her grandparents, the late Mrs. Olivia and Alderman W.L.
+Slaughter and her parents, the Honorable Constance Slaughter-Harvey, Esq., and the late Mr. Joseph James "Jim" Harvey, Jr., by continually working side by side intergenerationally to collectively maintain the 40-year legacy of empowering community families in central Mississippi.
+Constance Olivia is an African-American female.
 (Pronouns: she, her, hers)